alex-kas/nec_terrain/recovery-howto.md

 ```
 As the result you will have a brand new recovery image to be booted with *vol-down+power* pressed.

+Remember: It is immediately root.

+**BE CAREFUL!!!
+IT IS THE PROPER ROOT!!!
+NO LIMITS!!!**

+`adb` access is the most serious achievement of this new recovery.

+You have in your disposal `busybox` (with all links), `gdisk`, `sgdik`, `mkfs.ext4` and `mksh` in `/sbin` folder.
+It is a good linux recovery set of tools.
+Also you have
+some essential scripts in `/rbin`.
+`/rbin` is *not* in your path so you will not run scripts from there unintentionally.

 ---

 *You should proceed [here](boot-howto.md) for the next exercise: new boot image.*